JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 #### Unambiguously-Defined Length

 Knowing the length of a collection of inputs is important.
 For example, a well-defined length guarantees that the size of the output of `kernelmatrix`, and related functions, are predictable.
+It also makes it possible to perform internal error-checking that ensures that e.g. there are the same number of inputs in two collections of inputs.